scaljeri/javascript-inheritance/README.md

     $> grunt --help

-and to execute one, for example, to minify the library, do
+and to run a task, for example to minify the library, do

     $> grunt build